useverto/trading-post/README.md

 #### Conclusion

-After you've started the trading post, you might want to [setup a reverse proxy](./docs/PROXY.md) for the trading post API!
+After you've started the trading post, you might want to [set up a reverse proxy](./docs/PROXY.md) for the trading post API.

 And that's it!
 Your trading post will proceed to send a genesis transaction to the exchange wallet, which will officially list it on the [gallery](https://verto.exchange/gallery)!